-Data Summary - Lord Lurgan Park 27th October 2003 to 30th April 2004
+Data Summary - Lord Lurgan Park 1st January 2006 to 31st December 2006

-Ratified data capture of 93% for PM10 was reported over the period 27th October to 30th April 2004.
-Data capture during this monitoring period met the review and assessment target of 90% for ratified data sets.
-Significant periods of lost data across the data set were:
+Ratified data capture of 64.4% for PM{10} was reported over the period 1st January to 31st December 2006.
+Data capture during this monitoring period did not meet the review and assessment target of 90% for ratified data sets.
+There was significant data loss across the period due to technical problems.